pyroscope/pyrocore/docs/howto.rst

 It is recommended to stick to alphanumeric category names, and use ``_`` for word separation.

+The script adds the given categories to the ``rtorrent.d/categories.rc`` file, using a ``pyro.category.add`` call and defining a watch schedule for each one.
-The watches put loaded items into the given category, and they expect metafiles in ``~/rtorrent/watch/‹category-name›``.
+The watches put loaded items into the related category, and they expect metafiles in ``~/rtorrent/watch/‹category-name›``.

 To remove a category, just edit it out of the ``rtorrent.d/categories.rc`` file,